 One of the best ways to enjoy the outdoors is to go on a hike.
 This type of activity is not only great exercise; it is also a good way to enjoy nature and wildlife.
 However, hiking can be a literal pain if your feet are uncomfortable.
 We all know that aside from wearing the right kind of hiking shoes, the right pair of socks can have an impact on how comfortable your feet are.
 If you’re new to hiking and looking to find ways to stay comfortable, you’re in luck because we’re going to give you tips on how to choose hiking socks.

-There are many different kinds of socks but hiking socks prioritize comfort, warmth and breathability.
+There are many different kinds of socks, but hiking socks prioritize comfort, warmth, and breathability.
 Most hiking socks are usually high-ankle to mid-calf and are worn with a pair of hiking boots.
 Hiking socks are usually padded to withstand multi-day trips and comfort.
-They also come in a variety of material weights so that you can wear the correct type of sock when you’re trekking in the dessert or hiking up Mount Everest.
+They also come in various material weights so that you can wear the correct type of socks when you’re trekking in the desert or hiking up Mount Everest.

 Best Features of a Hiking Sock

 Are you looking for a good pair of hiking socks that can handle the demands of your adventurous spirit?
 During this quest, there are some key features you need to consider, such as material, construction, weight, and style.
 Even though it seems like all the socks in the market are the same, they actually have very specific differences.
 However, knowing what features are important can make choosing the best hiking sock easier.